Wonderful Life (1964 film): Plot

 Jonnie and his bandmates work as waiters on a travelling ferry.
-Through a pyrotechnics accident, the power cuts on the ferry and the group are fired on the spot, stranded on a tiny boat with nothing but their instruments.
+Through a pyrotechnics accident, the power on the ferry cuts off and the group are fired on the spot, stranded on a tiny boat with nothing but their instruments.
 They float around in the Atlantic Ocean until they reach the Canary Islands.

 The group ends up in a sand dune, miserable and confused, wondering what to do next.
 They are briefly confused by a mirage of a ferry but then decide to set off again in the direction they were originally heading.
 Jonnie spots a figure on an out-of-control camel and rushes to save her, but discovers that he had accidentally ruined a scene being filmed for a movie.
 Despite the disruption, director Lloyd Davis offers him a job as a stunt double and gives the rest of Jonnie's group jobs as runners.

 Later that evening, Jonnie spots a blonde woman sitting at his opposite table reading from a script.
 Her name is Jenny and she doesn't believe that she is a good enough actress to be the leading lady.
 Jonnie tells her to ignore the cameras and the crew watching her, and imagine that she isn't acting.
 The advice does not help her and Lloyd regrets hiring her.

 Jonnie's band realise they could cheer everyone up by making the movie a musical, disguising their spare camera behind various objects.
 The group race through the filming under Lloyd and Jenny's noses, filming a musical number by telling Jenny to sing her script along with the music secretly played by Jonnie's band hiding behind a wall.
 They are caught by an eavesdropping Lloyd who threatens to fire them, but Jonnie convinces him not to.
 Lloyd smugly tells him that he will allow them to continue but not with any of his equipment.
 Jonnie and his friends decide to film when the actual team is not around to witness, and borrow a camera, but worry about filming the finale without Jenny's knowledge.
 In a restaurant, they discuss their plans and make jokes at Lloyd's expense, unaware that Lloyd and Jenny are on an adjacent table.
 Lloyd, who is revealed as Jenny's father, vows to stop them and orders Jenny not to go on set the next day.

 Jonnie finds Jenny at the nearest swimming pool and begs her to help them.
 She agrees, snapping that she never wants to see him again.
 When filming is over, Lloyd is disappointed that his final cut for the film isn't up to his standard and Jonnie isn't happy about the musical adaptation either.
 They decide to join forces and combine their movies, rewriting the tale as a story about two brothers and a princess.
 It is shown at the movie premiere and the audience's reception is positive.
 Lloyd expresses his gratitude to Jonnie during the applause and tells him that Jenny wants to marry him.